tardate/LittleArduinoProjects/Electronics101/BidirectionalLevelShifter/README.md

 Note that "high" voltages are only nominally the 3.3V/5V rails ... these change as soon as other circuit elements are connected.
 Buffer circuits could be included to isolate and preserve full rail-to-rail swings on either side.

-This circuit is a simple demonstration of a swith in the 5V circuit controlling a load (LED + resistor) in the 3.3V circuit.
+This circuit is a simple demonstration of a switch in the 5V circuit controlling a load (LED + resistor) in the 3.3V circuit.
 The circuit could be mirrored to demonstrate the bi-directional switching.

 ## Construction